b8234/Azure-AI-Projects/README.md

 ## Acknowledgments

-The code exercises in the Generative AI and Prompt Engineering folder are sourced from the Microsoft Learn AI series.
-Additionally, contributions from the community have enriched this repository with custom projects and demonstrations.
+The code exercises in the Generative AI and Prompt Engineering folder are inspired by the Microsoft Learn AI series.

-## Contributions

-Contributions to this repository are welcome!
-Whether it's bug fixes, feature enhancements, or new projects, feel free to submit pull requests to contribute to the Azure AI community.

 ## License